 We have invested in an attractive and well-stocked library area within school and ensure that all children visit it regularly to access a range of genres and authors.

-At Askern Littlemoor Academy we use the Read Write Inc (RWI) programme to get children off to a flying start with their literacy.
 RWI is a method of learning centered around letter sounds and phonics, and we use it to aid children in their reading and writing.
+Reception and KS1 children are taught in differentiated groups.